mwi33/Notes/linux/ssh.md

 A prompt to provide a passphrase is also provided.

+---
 ## Copy public key to remote server

 There are two ways to copy keys to the remote server.
 Firstly, using the standard 'scp' command.
-Once copied, this key needs to be added to the authorized_keys file ont he server.
+Once copied, this key needs to be added to the authorized_keys file on the server.

 A easier method is to use the 'ssh-copy-id command.
 This command copies the public key to the remote server add it to eh authorized_keys file.